Logo Transparent

 If these test results in the user being prompted for a form of MFA before access is granted then a pass is awarded.

-Test 3.
-Email Malware Protection Assessment

 Test 5.
+Malware Protection Assessment

+Test 6.
 Account Separation Assessment

 The rationale for this is easy to understand.
 For example, imagine that your users inadvertently download a malicious file which leads to an attacker taking control of the affected device.
 If the user has administrative rights, then after the initial compromise, the attacker would have full control of the compromised system.

-However, if the user account has been configured to be a standard , low privileged account, the hacker would then have to try to elevate their privileges to take control of the system in what’s known as a privilage escalation attack, a technique that requires a much more advanced skillset.
+However, if the user account has been configured to be a standard , low privileged account, the hacker would then have to try to elevate their privileges to take control of the system in what’s known as a privilege escalation attack, a technique that requires a much more advanced skillset.

 To confirm your account separation in the Cyber Essentials Plus assessment, the key sigma consultants will try to run administrative processes on your standard user accounts.